Comparing Kadant (KAI) & Metso Oyj (MXCYY)

-Kadant (NYSE: KAI) and Metso Oyj (OTCMKTS:MXCYY) are both industrial products companies, but which is the better business?
-We will contrast the two businesses based on the strength of their risk, valuation, analyst recommendations, dividends, institutional ownership, profitability and earnings.
+Kadant (NYSE: KAI) and Metso Oyj (OTCMKTS:MXCYY) are both industrial products companies, but which is the superior investment?
+We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, profitability, risk, earnings and valuation.

+90.7% of Kadant shares are held by institutional investors.
+Comparatively, 0.0% of Metso Oyj shares are held by institutional investors.
+5.4% of Kadant shares are held by insiders.
+Comparatively, 1.0% of Metso Oyj shares are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This is a breakdown of current recommendations for Kadant and Metso Oyj, as reported by MarketBeat.com.
+This is a summary of recent ratings for Kadant and Metso Oyj, as provided by MarketBeat.com.

 |